Lead Mechanical Design Engineer

 • Working with milling/turning/CNC machines.

-• Designing and testing using prototypes.
+• Designing and testing using prototypes and 3D printing.

 • Analyzing problems and setting priorities.